-The Coast to Capital Skills 360 Board will meet quarterly in advance of the Coast to Capital Board meetings.
+The Coast to Capital Skills 360°Board will meet quarterly during the development of the Local Industrial Strategy.
+Meeting frequency will be reviewed after 18 months.

-Half of the members of Coast to Capital Skills 360 Board will constitute a quorum.
+Half of the members of Coast to Capital Skills 360°Board will constitute a quorum.
 Decisions will be made by a majority of the number of members present and voting at meetings.
 In the event of a drawn vote, the Chair will make the casting vote.

-Where decisions are required outside of meetings, these can be made via written procedure (email) with the agreement of the Chair, co-ordinated by the Secretariat.
+Where decisions are required outside meetings, these can be made via written procedure (email) with the agreement of the Chair, co-ordinated by the Secretariat (Coast to Capital LEP).
 Five working days will be allowed for a response; a nil response will be taken as an abstention.